nushell/nushell.github.io/book/working_with_tables.md

 ──────────────┴──────
 ```

 This visual may be slightly confusing, because it looks like what we've just done is add a row.
 In this case, remember: rows have numbers, columns have names.
-As a table is just a list of records under the hood, in a sense we have added a row (to the list) and a column (to the table).

 If it still is confusing, note that appending one more row will make the table render as expected:

 ```
 > open rustfmt.toml | insert next_edition 2021 | append {edition: 2021 next_edition: 2024}
 ───┬─────────┬──────────────